Art-Sells/Arells/Build-Notes.md

 - Bottom-Right[+]<black.
 [Connect Wallet]-if not connected
 - Bottom-Left[Bell]<light. (only after logged in) Separate Divs for all hovering buttons.
 - Logo: Default Store Logo
-- Store Name & Store Description: Maximum Number of Characters.
+- Store Name: Maximum Number of Characters.
+- Store Art Category
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - - **Created**:
 - Price After Purchase - To Be Set (if price not yet set purchased) = "Sold"